undecaf/storage-composer/README.md

 - Target device names and UUIDs will be different from the source.
 This can break existing scripts.
 Files required for booting such as `/etc/fstab` etc. are adjusted by StorageComposer.

+#### SSD trimming
+SSDs in a target system [built](#building-installing-and-cloning) by StorageComposer can be trimmed by [`fstrim`](http://manpages.ubuntu.com/manpages/bionic/en/man8/fstrim.8.html) even if they are holders of a RAID or an encrypted file system.
+Recent Ubuntu versions perform weekly batch trims by default (check `systemctl status fstrim.timer`) but disable realtime trimming for performance reasons (see the `discard` option for [`mount`](http://manpages.ubuntu.com/manpages/bionic/en/man8/mount.8.html)).

+[bcache](https://bcache.evilpiepirate.org/) supports only realtime SSD trimming which impacts performance and is therefore disabled.
+Leaving some 20% of SSD capacity unprovisioned should allow the firmware to do sufficient wear-levelling in the background.

 ### Is it reliable?
 Testing
 Whenever a target is built (`-b`) or mounted (`-m)`, a script for testing